The Promised Return of the Culture Hero

 “Now the Lord of Beasts and Human Beings opened his eyes and smiled at the people.
 His love for them shone in his eyes.
 ‘I’m going far to the north to make a place for you,’ he told them.
 “No person can come there while still alive.
 You can travel there only after you die in this earthly world.
 I say to you, build your wigwams facing the sunrise, and wait for my return.
 Always live your lives in a sacred manner, just as I have been teaching you to do all along.
 If you fail to do so, remember that there is a place of Darkness that lasts forever, and that is where you will come to dwell.’ “’Do not worry,’ he ended by telling them.
 ‘I will come back to you.
 I will raise you up from the burial mounds, and I will call you down from the scaffolds of the tree burials.
 I’ll return.
 Watch for me!’
 “Now is was truly time to say goodbye, and Glous’gap passed among the crowd of people and creatures, with a word for each one.”

-In the quoted parts of this passage there is similarity between Glouscap’s promise to return, and his prophecies to that of Christ in the New Testament (which could be attributed to the influence of early Christian missionaries) and those of Christ in the Book of Mormon (the similarity of these prophecies were not had by early Christian missionaries).
+In the quoted parts of this passage there is similarity between Glouscap’s promise to return, and his prophecies to that of Christ in the New Testament (which could be attributed to the influence of early Christian missionaries) and those of Christ in the Covenant of Christ (the similarity of these prophecies were not had by early Christian missionaries).

-This passage from the Book of Mormon describes part of Jesus the Christ’s visit to His people on the American continent, when He teaches them about His return, and like the passage of Glouscap, His promise of resurrection.
+This passage from the Covenant of Christ describes part of Jesus the Christ’s visit to His people on the American continent, when He teaches them about His return, and like the passage of Glouscap, His promise of resurrection.

-And he saith, These scriptures which ye had not with you, the Father commanded that I should give unto you, for it was wisdom in him that they should be given unto future generations.
-And he did expound all things, even from the beginning until the time that he should come in his glory — yea, even all things which should come upon the face of the earth, even until the elements should melt with fervent heat, and the earth should be wrapped together as a scroll, and the heavens and the earth should pass away, and even unto the great and last day when all people, and all kindreds, and all nations and tongues shall stand before God to be judged of their works, whether they be good or whether they be evil; if they be good, to the resurrection of everlasting life, and if they be evil, to the resurrection of damnation — being on a parallel, the one on the one hand and the other on the other hand, according to the mercy, and the justice, and the holiness which is in Christ, who was before the world began.
+When Jesus had said this, He explained it to the crowd.
+He explained everything to them, both great and small.
+He said: These scriptures, which you didn’t have, the Father commanded Me to give to you.
+Because He wisely wants them to be given to future generations.
+Then He explained everything, from the very beginning until the time when He would return in His glory — indeed, everything that would happen on earth — until the elements are melted with intense heat, the earth is rolled together like a scroll, and the heavens and earth end, everything leading to the great and last day when all people of every nation, tribe, and language will stand in front of God to be judged for their works, whether they’re good or evil.
+If they’re good, to the resurrection of everlasting life; and if they’re evil, to the resurrection of damnation, balanced, the one on the one hand and the other on the other hand.
+This conforms to the mercy, justice, and holiness in Christ, who existed before the world began.
 3 Nephi 11, paragraph 6

-Glouscap’s prophecy about the coming of white Europeans to this land as destroyers is echoed in the Book of Mormon as well.
-Significantly more is written about this in the Book of Mormon, referring to the Europeans as the “gentiles.”
+Glouscap’s prophecy about the coming of white Europeans to this land as destroyers is echoed in the Covenant of Christ as well, referring to the Europeans as the “gentiles.”

 A lot more is told in this chapter about the gentiles and Christ’s people in this land than what I have shared here.
 I highly recommend a thorough reading of it.